 The Québec City area is home to numerous artisanal cheesemakers famous for the quality of their goods, like Fromagerie Des Grondines, located in the Portneuf area.
 These master cheesemakers produce a wide selection of cheeses made with raw milk from cows, goats, and sheep, as well as artisanal organic cheeses.
-If you can’t get out to Portneuf, they have a second location in Québec City’s Saint‑Roch neighbourhood where locals and out-of-towners can load up on their delicious creations.

 For a cheesemaker with a sense of history, try Fromagerie de l’Isle d’Orléans, which uses a recipe that dates back to the early days of the colony.
 Their famous cheese comes in three varieties: La Faisselle, Le Paillasson, and Le Raffiné.
 If you haven’t tasted them yet, the cheeses made here are a culinary treasure not to be missed.

 When it comes to bakeries and pastry shops, Quebecers are said to have inherited their talent from their French ancestors.
 Indeed, bread and pastry-making skills have been transmitted from one nation to the other since Québec was founded.
 With the healthy rate of immigration from France to Québec and the many Quebecers who spend time perfecting their craft in France, our shared tradition is in good hands.